bluerobotics/ping-arduino/README.md

-#ping-arduino
+#ping_arduino

 <a href="https://bluerobotics.com">
 <img src="https://avatars2.githubusercontent.com/u/7120633?v=3&s=200" align="left" hspace="10" vspace="6">
 </a>

 Arduino library for the Ping sonar.
-Ping is the simple, affordable, and compact ultrasonic depthfinder for any aquatic project.
+Ping is the simple, affordable, and compact ultrasonic altimeter for any aquatic project.

 This library exposes simple functionality for the device.
-Such as switching modes, and reading the current depth measurement.
+Such as switching modes, and reading the current altitude measurement.

 [Available here](http://www.bluerobotics.com/)